j-schreiber/js-sf-cli-plugin/README.md

     Specify this flag multiple times to analyse multiple sobjects with a single command execution.
     Use the full API name of the object.

+  --check-defaults  Checks if values differ from defaults.

+    Performs an additional check for all fields that have a default value configured.
+If the field has a default value configered,
+    the analysis only counts a field as populated, if the value is different from the default.
+The analysis algorithm for fields
+    without a default value does not change.

+    The default values of record types are not analysed.

   --custom-fields-only  Only analyse custom fields.